 - sexually explicit emails, text messages or posts on social networking sites

 Sexual harassment is threatening.
 People often choose to remain silent in the face of offensive sexual behaviour for fear of retribution by their harasser.
 This only perpetuates the problem.
 If you feel you have been harassed:

 - don’t ignore it;

 - tell the harasser to stop if you feel safe to do so; and

 - seek support.

-If you want to talk to somebody about any uncomfortable experience that may or may not have been sexual harassment, you can contact:
+If you want to talk to somebody about any uncomfortable experience that may or may not have been sexual harassment or sexual assault, or you have witnessed concerning behaviour (as a bystander), you can contact:

 UMSU is governed by its own sexual harassment, discrimination and bullying policies and procedures.
 It is important when you are seeking advice that you indicate if you think a respondent may work for UMSU so you can be advised of the relevant process and gain appropriate assistance.